WASP-52

-WASP-52 is a K-type main-sequence star about 570 light-years away.
+WASP-52, also named Anadolu, is a K-type main-sequence star about 570 light-years away in the constellation Pegasus.
 It is older than the Sun at 10.7 +1.9/−4.5 billion years, but it has a similar fraction of heavy elements.

 The star has prominent starspot activity, with 3% to 14% of the stellar surface covered by areas 575 K cooler than the rest of the photosphere.

 A multiplicity survey in 2015 did not detect any stellar companions.

-The star was named Anadolu in 2019 by Turkish astronomers as part of the NameExoWorlds contest.
+Nomenclature

+The designation WASP-52 comes from the Wide Angle Search for Planets.

+This was one of the systems selected to be named in the 2019 NameExoWorlds campaign during the 100th anniversary of the IAU, which assigned each country a star and planet to be named.
+This system was assigned to Turkey.
+The approved names were Anadolu for the star, after the Turkish name for Anatolia, and Göktürk for the planet after the Göktürks, a historical group of Turkic people.

 Planetary system

 In 2012 a transiting hot Jupiter planet, WASP-52b, was detected in a tight, circular orbit.
 The planet was named Göktürk by Turkish astronomers in December 2019.
 The planet has a small measured temperature difference between dayside (1481 K) and nightside (1224 K).
-Planetary orbit is well aligned with the equatorial plane of the star, the misalignment being 5.47°.
+The planetary orbit is well aligned with the equatorial plane of the star, the misalignment being 5.47°.

-Search for transit timing variation did not result in detection of additional planets in system as in 2021.
+Search for transit timing variation did not result in the detection of additional planets in system as of 2021.